Skip to content

 Configuring Google Cloud Platform

-To configure Google Cloud Platform to work with Cloud Access Management, you'll need to set up the project, accounts, APIs, and roles with the minimum set of permissions required to display your Organization hierarchy.
+To configure Google Cloud Platform to work with Cloud Access Management, you'll need to set up the project, accounts, APIs, and roles with the minimum set of permissions required to display your organization hierarchy.

 Creating Project and Service Accounts